- Lifestyle – including smoking, alcohol and caffeine consumption, use of narcotics and stress

 In addition, baseline blood samples are taken at various points in your cycle to assess your hormone levels.
 Because even slight imbalances can disrupt reproduction, we make sure that the following hormones are released in sufficient amounts at the appropriate time in your cycle:

 The work-up includes a physical examination in our office.
-After a nurse has recorded your weight, height and routine vital signs, a physician will perform a pelvic examination – the type you receive during a routine gynecologic visit.
+After a clinical assistant has recorded your weight, height and routine vital signs, a physician will perform a pelvic examination – the type you receive during a routine gynecologic visit.
 As you lie on an examination table, your physician will insert a speculum into your vagina to help view the anatomy.
-He or she will use a swab to collect a sampling of cells for a:
+She will use a swab to collect a sampling of cells for a:

 Some women’s reproductive organs do not develop fully as a result of genetic defects or disease.
 For others, infertility is linked to infection or other problems that interfere with the development and fertilization of eggs, or the ability to sustain a pregnancy.
 Scar tissue or growths, such as polyps and fibroids, create blockages in the fallopian tubes and/or keep the fertilized eggs (embryos) from implanting in the uterus.
 The physical exam and a transvaginal ultrasound identify some of these problems.
 An even more precise picture is available from a type of ultrasound called a saline sonogram, or a radiological procedure called a hysterosalpingogram (HSG).
 Therefore, one or both may be included as part of your initial evaluation.

 Ultrasound permits evaluation of the ovaries, the ovarian follicles, the uterus and the fallopian tubes.
 During the procedure, a probe is inserted about four inches deep into the vagina, providing a picture that appears on a monitor.
-Another probe is moved across the abdomen to enhance the picture.
-This allows your physician to evaluate and measure your reproductive organs, and to locate adhesions, scar tissue, polyps, fibroids or other foreign masses that may affect fertility.
+This allows your physician to evaluate and measure your reproductive organs, and to locate polyps, fibroids or other foreign masses that may affect fertility.

 Transvaginal ultrasound takes just a few minutes and is performed in our office.
 Although some patients experience minor discomfort, it helps to empty your bladder before the procedure.
 Otherwise, there are no significant risks or side effects associated with this procedure.